Nuuk – the capital of Greenland

-When you come to the capital of Greenland, you have to try some of the wonderful restaurants in town.
+When you come to the capital of Greenland, you must try some of the wonderful restaurants in town.
 The average standard of living in Nuuk is high, which gives rise to a lot of interesting restaurants and cafés.
 At Hans Egede Hotel, for instance, you will find the Sarfalik restaurant, serving amazing versions of Greenlandic cuisine.

 The sea and the whales of Nuuk and Greenland

 A whale photo safari in Nuuk is a must when visiting the capital of Greenland, and so are the fascinating boat trips to the old, abandoned settlements near the town.
 In the waters surrounding Nuuk, humpback whales and minke whales are common visitors so always make sure you bring a good camera!

 If you do not have time to go sailing, make a quick stop to the point behind Tele Greenland.
 From this vantage point you can get a great view of both the town and the suburbs, but also of the fjord where your guests are likely to spot a whale swimming by.

 Nuuk is a great place to watch Northern Lights even though Nuuk is a larger town with more light pollution that any other place in Greenland.
 But even so, your guests do not have to venture very far into the back country before they might be able to see the beautiful Northern Lights on a dark and clear night sky.

 Nuuk is an excellent winter sports resort.
 Next to the airport your guests will find the foot of several ski slopes.
 Three lifts make sure that they can find new slopes all the time.
 Snowboarding is very popular too, and it is also possible to try out snowmobiles outside of town.
 If your guests enjoy cross-country skiing, they can gain access to a lot of tracks directly from within the town.